 Staff recommends setting future PIE Committee meetings for 2023.
 Meetings would be from 10 AM - 12 PM on March 3, June 2, September 1, and December 1 to align with the submission of the quarterly PMAP report.
-Clerk Vick asked if the Summer Conference would conflict and the dates for that is June 6-8, 2023.
-Ms. Bruner informed the committee that the only potential conflict is the March 3 date when the virtual Winter Conference will be held; however, curriculum information or times for sessions have not been released.
+Clerk Vick asked if the Summer Conference would conflict, and the date is June 6-8, 2023.
+Ms. Bruner informed the committee that the only potential conflict is the March 3 date when the virtual Winter Conference will be held; however, curriculum information or session times have not been released.

 Clerk Green requested a conversation on the Clerk Court Services Framework and how it has not been updated since 2018.
-She would like it to be reviewed and updated annually based on any legislative action or other changes.
-She mentions this because more and more clerks' offices are looking to implement standard operating procedures to help with data quality.
-She believes the CCOC should have a vested interest in this because once we get our data quality looking really good, we can leverage CCIS a lot better and provide a lot more for business analytics that all ties together.
-Ms. Bruner stated that it is on the workplan for the PIE Committee for this year and that Clerk Cooney was working on the updates and had hoped to have it before Doug Isabelle retired but it is close to being done.
+She wants it reviewed and updated annually based on legislative action or other changes.
+She mentions this because more clerks' offices are looking to implement standard operating procedures to help with data quality.
+She believes the CCOC should have a vested interest in this because once our data quality looks good, we can leverage CCIS a lot better and provide a lot more for business analytics that all ties together.
+Ms. Bruner stated that it is in the work plan for the PIE Committee for this year and that Clerk Cooney was working on the updates and had hoped to have it before Doug Isabelle retired, but it is close to being done.
 There is already a workgroup formed to assist Clerk Cooney.

-Clerk Roth requested that CCOC staff have this as an agenda item for March with at least an introductory meeting by then.
+Clerk Roth requested that CCOC staff have this as an agenda item for March, with at least an introductory meeting by then.

-Clerk Reynolds suggested the group use a shareable document that they could work on collectively and with the establishment of moderators, people could suggest a change that would then have to be approved.
-This would allow the workgroup to work on the document and make changes to bring forward.
-This would make it the living, breathing document Clerk Green suggested, as things change day-to-day with new AO's from the Supreme Court or whatever it may be.
+Clerk Reynolds suggested the group use a shareable document to work on collectively.
+Then, with the establishment of moderators, people could suggest a change that must be approved.
+This would allow the workgroup to work on the document and make changes to bring it forward.
+This would make it the living, breathing document Clerk Green suggested as things change day-to-day with new AOs from the Supreme Court or whatever it may be.

-Clerk Green mentioned that Clerk Timmann, FCCC President, is looking at creating user groups by vendor so SOPs could be created and worked on, then shared out to all the counties in that group.
+Clerk Green mentioned that Clerk Timmann, FCCC President, is looking at creating user groups by vendor so SOPs could be created and worked on, then shared with all the counties in that group.
 It allows counties to evaluate why a county would do something in a certain way with the same system.
-Clerk Green believes that those user groups and the Clerk Court Services Framework workgroup could leverage their time because they will be looking at some of the same processes.
-The Framework down to the task level would be a huge resource to the user groups to make sure they capture what clerks are required to do while also capturing how we do it.
-Clerk Roth mentioned that if everything gets up to speed, we may be able to cross reference between the two groups.
-She also encouraged future versions of the framework be more electronically viewable.
+Clerk Green believes those user groups and the Clerk Court Services Framework workgroup could leverage their time because they will look at some of the same processes.
+The Framework down to the task level would be a considerable resource to the user groups to ensure they capture what clerks are required to do while also capturing how we do it.
+Clerk Roth mentioned that if everything gets up to speed, we may be able to cross-reference between the two groups.
+She also encouraged future versions of the framework to be more electronically viewable.

-Mr. Dew chatted into the comments that the Framework is on the CCOC website as a shortened pdf and the full Excel file.
+Mr. Dew chatted into the comments that the Framework is on the CCOC website as a pdf and Excel file.

-Clerk Roth expressed her concerns with employee loss of high level staff and the inability to properly train new staff as they leave shortly after being hired.
-Clerk Reynolds stated that they are having the same struggle with new hires that they are overwhelmed and feel insufficiently trained.
+Clerk Roth expressed her concerns regarding employee loss of high-level staff and the inability to properly train new staff as they leave shortly after being hired.
+Clerk Reynolds stated that they are having the same struggle with new hires, that they are overwhelmed and feel insufficiently trained.
 Clerk Roth stated it was a cycle of needing new people but not having enough people to train the new hires.